nvim-neorg/neorg/README.md

 You love the project and want to contribute ?

-Maybe you have an idea to improve current modules, or create a new one...
+Maybe you have an idea to improve current modules, or create a new one ?

-Alright, we recommend you joining our [Discord](https://discord.gg/T6EgTAX7ht) and reading [CONTRIBUTING.md](/CONTRIBUTING.md) for more details !
+Alright, we recommend you joining our [Discord](https://discord.gg/T6EgTAX7ht) and reading [CONTRIBUTING.md](docs/CONTRIBUTING.md) for more details !

 ## Credits